 Warm Audio WA73

-Modeled after a very famous British preamp which shall remain nameless, Warm Audio’s affordable WA73 is a great way to get some of that classic character without breaking the bank.
+Modeled after the most iconic preamp of all time, Warm Audio’s affordable WA73 is a great way to get some of that classic character without breaking the bank.
 It comes in both single and dual channel versions, with or without EQ.
 Warm Audio worked closely with Carnhill Transformers of Cambridgeshire, UK, to design faithful reproductions of these most coveted, early version transformers.

 Focusrite’s OctoPre is another fantastic 8-channel preamp with A/D conversion up to 192 kHz.
 The Scarlett preamps are natural-sounding to capture the character of the microphone and the instrument without excess coloration.
 It also has plenty of headroom and pads for “extreme inputs.”
 Use it for drums or a guitar cabinet without batting an eye.